 Did you know that some Australian health funds charge an additional fee for ambulance cover?
 Here at HIF, we think that’s a bit unfair.
-That’s why, if you take out one of our popular ancillary cover options, you’ll be automatically covered for urgent AND non-urgent ambulance at no extra cost.
-It makes financial sense too, especially when you consider the price of urgent ambulance transport can cost as much as $822.
-In comparison, we think our ancillary options covers are great value.
+That’s why, if you take out Saver Options, Special Options, Super Options or Premium Options Extras Cover, you’ll be automatically covered for urgent AND non-urgent ambulance at no extra cost.
+It makes financial sense too, especially when you consider the price of urgent ambulance transport can cost as much as $900.
+In comparison, we think our Extra Covers are great value.

-For example, our popular Saver Options cover starts from a tiny 54 cents a day and not only gives you cover for ambulance services, but also includes 10 other commonly used services such as dental, optical, physio, chiro and pharmacy.
-The annual cost for a single Saver Options policy is just $197.40 - so in relative terms, that’s hundreds of dollars less than the average cost of ambulance assitance.
-And the annual cost for a couple/family Saver Options policy is only $394.85 – that’s still less than half the price of ambulance assistance and means you’ll also be covered for all those other services too.
+For example, for overseas visitors, our popular Saver Options Extras cover starts from a just 84 cents per day* and not only gives you cover for ambulance services, but also includes 22 other commonly used services such as general dental, optical, physio, chiro and pharmacy.
+The annual cost for a single Saver Options policy for an overseas visitor is just $305.85 - so in relative terms, that’s hundreds of dollars less than the average cost of ambulance assistance.
+And the annual cost for a couple/family Saver Options policy is only $611.15 – that’s still less than the price of ambulance assistance and means you’ll also be covered for all those other services too.

 Understanding ambulance cover arrangements across Australia.

 It’s important to understand that in the unfortunate event you require emergency ambulance transport, Medicare won’t cover the cost, although some state governments subsidise ambulance services, and some pensioners and low income earners may also be entitled to free ambulance assistance.